Tskhinvali: Climate

 Located in the Caucasus, at 860 m above sea level, Tskhinvali has a humid continental climate (Köppen: Dfb), with an average annual precipitation of 805 mm.
 Summers are mild and winters are cold, with snowfalls.

 Present

 Currently, Tskhinvali functions as the capital of South Ossetia.
 Before the 2008 war it had a population of approximately 30,000.
 The town remained significantly impoverished in the absence of a permanent political settlement between the two sides in the past two decades.

-The city contains several monuments of medieval Georgian architecture, with the Kavti Church of St. George being the oldest one dating back to the 8th–10th centuries.